 (2) Every claim for compensation under this Part shall be made in the prescribed manner, or if no manner is prescribed in relation thereto in a form and within a time approved by the Governor.

-(3) In default of agreement as to the amount of compensation between the Minister and the claimant, the Minister shall direct that the claim shall be referred to arbitration before a single arbitrator who shall be appointed by the Minister from amongst the Judges of the Supreme Court and of the District Court of Western Australia.
+(3) In default of agreement as to the amount of compensation between the Minister and the claimant, the Minister shall direct that the claim shall be referred to arbitration before a single arbitrator who shall be appointed by the Minister from amongst the judges of the Supreme Court and of the District Court of Western Australia.

 (4) The procedure to be followed at the arbitration shall be as determined by the arbitrator, but, subject to any such determination, the procedure shall be as nearly as possible the same as the procedure in the trial of a civil action in the Supreme Court.